-The paper selected for the RTAM/SME Dick Aubin Distinguished Paper Award will describe an innovative application of rapid prototyping processes and techniques.
-The authors will be recognized for their contribution of ideas and information to the rapid technology and additive manufacturing industry.
+The paper selected for the RTAM/SME Dick Aubin Distinguished Paper Award will describe an innovative application of additive manufacturing processes and techniques.
+The authors will be recognized for their contribution of ideas and information to the 3D printing and additive manufacturing industry.

-- Subject of paper must have a significant impact on rapid prototyping or additive manufacturing
+- Subject of paper must have a significant impact on additive manufacturing/3D printing.

-A review committee comprised of members of the RTAM Community will determine the award winner.
+A review committee comprised of members of the RTAM Advisory Committee will determine the award winner.
 Only papers accepted for presentation at SME's RAPID Conference & Exposition, with a completed/signed reprint form, will be considered for the award.
 PowerPoint presentations are not eligible.

 The Dick Aubin Award consists of:

 - A personalized recognition award to principal author of winning paper presented on May 19, 2015, at RAPID.

 - Paper certificates to coauthors of winning paper.